 Breathing wine

 Fear about the wine ‘breaking’ is unfounded.
 Wine is a liquid, there’s nothing to break.
 The energy input to the wine by the blades is nowhere near sufficient to break a molecular bond for example, and the blending process is too quick to cause heating.
+Any froth that may be generated quickly settles.

 A closing quote from Nathan (he calls it hyperdecanting):

-“In our own tests, we have never found a red wine that wasn’t improved (at least a little) by hyper decanting — as judged by multiple people in blind tastings.
+“In our own tests, we have never found a red wine that wasn’t improved (at least a little) by hyperdecanting — as judged by multiple people in blind tastings.
 Even legendary wines, like the 1982 Château Margaux, benefit from a quick run through the blender.”